nodedge/nodedge/docs/README.md

 Nodedge is undergoing a major development phase.
 We are working hard to provide you with unique features:
-* a versatile and customizable plotting environment for the analysis of time series
+* a versatile and customizable plotting environment for the analysis of time series;
-* support of the most common data file format
+* support of the most common data file format;
-* a simulation environment for the simulation of physical models, chemical processes, robotic systems, and many others
+* a simulation environment for the simulation of physical models, chemical processes, robotic systems, and many others.